Azure/java-aks-aca-dapr-workshop/docs/modules/03-assignment-3-azure-pub-sub/1-azure-service-bus.md

 ---
 title: Using Dapr for pub/sub with Azure Service Bus
-parent: Assignment 3 - Using Dapr for pub/sub with Azure brokers
+parent: Assignment 3 - Using Dapr for pub/sub with Azure Services
 has_children: false
 nav_order: 1
 layout: default